Date: 17 January 2014. Beryl Lessons.

 chain was great -- worked well and without any worries about it

-had a better system in place.
+storm I will have a better system in place.
 That includes multiple snubbers

 attached at both ends to Seaweed.